 What is the cause of SSA?

 The homosexual orientation can and does change.
 The scientific literature is full of evidence of fluid sexuality.
-Where responses are deeply entrenched the process is longer.
+Where homosexual responses are deeply entrenched the process is longer.
 People who have not taken on the behaviour and lifestyle very deeply change more easily.

 Is it all worth it?
 Those who take the process on will usually say it is, if they have had helpful input and support.
 In a therapeutic environment the sexual orientation of about two thirds of clients changes anywhere from slightly to profoundly.
 Others change greatly without any therapeutic input at all.
-Life itself brings along the ingredients for resolution of underlying issues.
+Life itself brings along the ingredients for resolution of contributing factors.
 Half of all homosexual and bisexual people in the West become exclusively heterosexual over a lifetime.
 (Read more in Chapter 12 of My Genes Made Me Do It!)
 It may be heroic to "come out" to friends and family as gay, but it is even more heroic to swim against the tide and find a way back to what is still possible.

 DNA is a ladder of nitrogenous bases and sugars that is a recipe for proteins, not sexual preferences.
 But it is also a ladder of destiny, a Jacob’s ladder, and it is our choice whether angels or demons walk up and down it.
 We can decide to capitulate to the “genetic argument” or not.
 Do your genes make you do it?
 You can choose.